 Mayfield went into the medical tent after throwing a 14-yard touchdown pass to wide receiver Tez Johnson in the second quarter, holding his left shoulder.

-Mayfield returned but aggravated the injury on a Hail Mary attempt that was intercepted by Emmanuel Forbes Jr. to end the half.
+Mayfield returned to the game but aggravated the injury on a Hail Mary attempt that was intercepted by Emmanuel Forbes Jr. to end the half.
 After the play, Mayfield knelt while clutching his shoulder in discomfort.

 Backup Teddy Bridgewater came into the game on the first possession of the second half, and Mayfield was seen on the Tampa Bay sideline in street clothes with his left arm in a sling.

-With Mayfield's status unknown, Bowles said he was confident with Bridgewater, a 10-year veteran who came out of retirement this season after spending a year coaching high school football in Miami.
+With Mayfield's status unknown, Bowles said he was confident with Bridgewater, a 10-year veteran who came out of retirement this season after spending a year coaching at Northwestern High School, his alma mater in Miami.

-“Very confident in what Teddy can do with a full week of practice, taking every snap and every play.
-We think he’ll be fine," Bowles said.
+“Well, Teddy will play if he’s out for some time,” Bowles said.
+“Very confident in what Teddy can do with a full week of practice taking every snap and every play.
+We think he’ll be fine.”

 Before the injury, Mayfield completed nine of 19 passes for 41 yards, the one TD and two interceptions.
 He was sacked twice and ran four times for 19 yards.